anchpop/wise_mans_haskell/book.md

 "Woah, Haskell is cool!"
 ```

 Here's the answer. `getLine` is an IO function, of course.
 What it does is prompt the user to enter some characters, then return that those characters inside an `IO String` type.
-This makes sense: whatever the `a` is in `IO a` is the type of the result of the `IO` action, and `String` is the natural result type for a function that let's the user input some text into the terminal.
+This makes sense: whatever the `a` is in `IO a` is the type of the result of the `IO` action, and `String` is the natural result type for a function that lets the user input some text into the terminal.

 Now, let's see the `>>=` operator.
 Let's redefine `helloWorldDouble` to use `>>=` instead of `>>`.